bitvavo/python-bitvavo-api/README.md

     open /Applications/Python\ 3.12/Install\ Certificates.command
     open /Applications/Python\ 3.12/Update\ Shell\ Profile.command
     ```
+- A Python app.
+Use your favorite IDE, or run from the command line.
 - An [API key and secret](https://support.bitvavo.com/hc/en-us/articles/4405059841809) associated with your Bitvavo account

   You control the actions your app can do using the rights you assign to the API key.
 Possible rights are: